Sunny-117/robuild/README.md

 # transform
 npx robuild ./src/runtime/:./dist/runtime

+# watch mode - rebuild on file changes
+npx robuild ./src/index.ts --watch
 ```

-You can use `--dir` to set the working directory.
+You can use `--dir` to set the working directory and `--watch` to enable watch mode.

 If paths end with `/`, robuild uses transpile mode using [oxc-transform](https://www.npmjs.com/package/oxc-transform) instead of bundle mode with [rolldown](https://rolldown.rs/).